wombleton/gitlaw-nz/acts/H/Housing Accords and Special Housing Areas Act 2013.md

 ##### 20 Person may elect to proceed under this Part or Resource Management Act 1991

-*   (1) A person who wishes to undertake an activity in relation to a qualifying development for which a resource consent is required under the [Resource Management Act 1991][130] may apply for a resource consent---
+*   (1) A person who wishes to undertake an activity in relation to a qualifying development for which a resource consent is required under the [Resource Management Act 1991][131] may apply for a resource consent---

-    *   (a) under [section 88][132] of the Resource Management Act 1991; or
+    *   (a) under [section 88][133] of the Resource Management Act 1991; or

-    *   (b) under [section 25][34] of this Act.
+    *   (b) under [section 25][35] of this Act.

-    (2) A person may also make an application for a resource consent in respect of a qualifying development under [section 25][34] of this Act where that application could not be made under the [Resource Management Act 1991][130] because of the application of [section 87A(6)][133] of that Act (_see_ section 25(2) to (4)).
+    (2) A person may also make an application for a resource consent in respect of a qualifying development under [section 25][35] of this Act where that application could not be made under the [Resource Management Act 1991][131] because of the application of [section 87A(6)][134] of that Act (_see_ section 25(2) to (4)).

     (3) A person who wishes to undertake an activity in relation to a qualifying development may, if the activity could lawfully be done in the particular location without a resource consent, request a certificate of compliance---

-    *   (a) under [section 139][134] of the Resource Management Act 1991; or
+    *   (a) under [section 139][135] of the Resource Management Act 1991; or

-    *   (b) under [section 58][135] of this Act.
+    *   (b) under [section 58][136] of this Act.

 ##### 21 Outline of this Part

 *   (1) This Part provides for applications for resource consents that relate to qualifying developments in special housing areas.
 It also provides for requests for certain plan changes and variations to proposed plans associated with resource consent applications to be made where a special housing area is within the district of an accord territorial authority.
 This Part has 6 subparts, which are outlined in the following subsections.

-    (2) [Subpart 1][25] deals with preliminary matters, including---
+    (2) Subpart 1 deals with preliminary matters, including---

-    *   (a) the relationship between the provisions of the [Resource Management Act 1991][130] and this Part; and
+    *   (a) the relationship between the provisions of the [Resource Management Act 1991][131] and this Part; and

     *   (b) who may perform the functions and exercise the powers under this Part.

-    (3) [Subpart 2][32]---
+    (3) [Subpart 2][33]---

     *   (a) deals with resource consent applications that may be made under this Act, including how an application for a resource consent under this Act must be made and determined and matters concerning resource consents that are granted under it; and

     *   (b) provides for an accord territorial authority to require an applicant for a resource consent for certain activities to request a plan change or variation to a proposed plan in conjunction with the resource consent application.

-    (4) [Subpart 3][71]---
+    (4) [Subpart 3][72]---

     *   (a) gives a person a right to request a plan change or a variation to a proposed plan in conjunction with an application for a resource consent for certain activities where the qualifying development is within the district of an accord territorial authority; and

     *   (b) deals with how requests for plan changes and variations to proposed plans must be made and determined.

-    (5) [Subpart 4][94] applies other provisions of the [Resource Management Act 1991][130] in respect of applications and requests under [subparts 2][32] and [3][71].
+    (5) [Subpart 4][95] applies other provisions of the [Resource Management Act 1991][131] in respect of applications and requests under [subparts 2][33] and [3][72].

-    (6) [Subpart 5][97] deals with rights of appeal and objection in relation to decisions of an authorised agency, procedures for appeals and objections, and matters relating to hearings and decisions on appeals and objections.
+    (6) [Subpart 5][98] deals with rights of appeal and objection in relation to decisions of an authorised agency, procedures for appeals and objections, and matters relating to hearings and decisions on appeals and objections.

-    (7) [Subpart 6][105] contains miscellaneous provisions.
-These include provisions for the chief executive to delegate the chief executive's functions and powers under this Part, provisions for an accord territorial authority or a regional council to delegate its functions and powers under this Part, and a provision applying the transitional provisions set out in [Schedule 3][120] for the purposes of the Act.
+    (7) [Subpart 6][106] contains miscellaneous provisions.
+These include provisions for the chief executive to delegate the chief executive's functions and powers under this Part, provisions for an accord territorial authority or a regional council to delegate its functions and powers under this Part, and a provision applying the transitional provisions set out in [Schedule 3][121] for the purposes of the Act.

     (8) This section is a guide only to the scheme and effect of this Part and does not limit or affect the other provisions of the Act.

 ##### 22 Application of Resource Management Act 1991 and regulations made under that Act to applications, requests, decisions, etc, under this Part

-*   (1) The [Resource Management Act 1991][130] does not apply to an application, request, decision, or any other matter under this Part, except to the extent that---
+*   (1) The [Resource Management Act 1991][131] does not apply to an application, request, decision, or any other matter under this Part, except to the extent that---

-    *   (a) terms used in this Part, unless otherwise defined, must be given the same meaning as in the [Resource Management Act 1991][130] (_see_ [section 6(3)][7]); and
+    *   (a) terms used in this Part, unless otherwise defined, must be given the same meaning as in the [Resource Management Act 1991][131] (_see_ [section 6(3)][8]); and

-    *   (b) provisions in this Part expressly apply provisions of the [Resource Management Act 1991][130] (as to which, _see_ [section 6(2)][7]); and
+    *   (b) provisions in this Part expressly apply provisions of the [Resource Management Act 1991][131] (as to which, _see_ [section 6(2)][8]); and

-    *   (c) transitional provisions in this Act, or regulations made under this Act, apply provisions of the [Resource Management Act 1991][130].
+    *   (c) transitional provisions in this Act, or regulations made under this Act, apply provisions of the [Resource Management Act 1991][131].

-    (2) Where provisions in this Part expressly apply provisions of the [Resource Management Act 1991][130] that refer to regulations made under that Act, the regulations referred to also apply, except to the extent provided in regulations made under [section 91][115] of this Act.
+    (2) Where provisions in this Part expressly apply provisions of the [Resource Management Act 1991][131] that refer to regulations made under that Act, the regulations referred to also apply, except to the extent provided in regulations made under [section 91][116] of this Act.

-    (3) This Part also affects the application of provisions of the [Local Government (Auckland Transitional Provisions) Act 2010][136] (_see_ [section 60][73]).
+    (3) This Part also affects the application of provisions of the [Local Government (Auckland Transitional Provisions) Act 2010][137] (_see_ [section 60][74]).

 ##### 23 Functions and powers in this Part to be performed or exercised by authorised agency